Money in the Bank (2018): SmackDown

 Qualifying matches for the men's ladder match continued on the May 8 episode of SmackDown.
 The Miz and Rusev defeated Jeff Hardy and Daniel Bryan, respectively, to qualify.
 The following week, Big E and Xavier Woods of The New Day defeated Cesaro and Sheamus in a tag team match, allowing one member of The New Day to qualify.
 Samoa Joe secured the final spot by defeating Bryan and Big Cass in a triple threat match on the May 29 episode.

-Qualifying matches for the women's ladder match also continued on the May 8 episode of SmackDown, with Charlotte Flair defeating Peyton Royce to qualify.
+Qualifying matches for the women's ladder match also continued on the May 8 episode of SmackDown, in which Charlotte Flair defeated Peyton Royce to qualify.
 The following week, Becky Lynch defeated Mandy Rose and Sonya Deville in a triple threat match to qualify.
 On the May 22 episode, Lana and Naomi qualified by defeating Billie Kay and Deville, respectively, in singles matches.

 At WrestleMania 34, AJ Styles defeated Shinsuke Nakamura to retain the WWE Championship.
 After the match, Nakamura attacked Styles with a low blow, turning heel in the process.
-The two continued to feud through Greatest Royal Rumble and Backlash with their matches ending in draws.
-On May 14, SmackDown commissioner Shane McMahon announced a rematch between them for the fourth time at Money in the Bank, stating that every wrestling fan was "looking for a definitive winner".
+The two continued to feud through Greatest Royal Rumble and Backlash; their matches ended in draws.
+On May 14, SmackDown commissioner Shane McMahon announced a fourth rematch between Styles and Nakamura at Money in the Bank, stating every wrestling fan was "looking for a definitive winner".
 On the May 15 episode of SmackDown, Nakamura defeated Styles in a non-title match to pick the stipulation for the match, and chose a Last Man Standing match.

-On the May 15 episode of SmackDown, SmackDown General Manager Paige interrupted SmackDown Women's Champion Carmella's celebration of her reign and scheduled a title match between her and Asuka for Money in the Bank.
+On the May 15 episode of SmackDown, SmackDown General Manager Paige interrupted SmackDown Women's Champion Carmella's celebration of her reign, and scheduled a title match between her and Asuka for Money in the Bank.